hongygu/Optimized_l1_wavelet_CS/README.md

 ## Notes

 The implementation of wavelet transforms uses and modifies from [here](https://github.com/UiO-CS/tf-wavelets).
-Before running the above files, please go to the forked repository [here](https://github.com/hongygu/tf-wavelets/tree/master/tfwavelets) and download **dwtcoeffs.py**, **nodes.py**, **utils.py**.
+Before running the above training and testing files, *please go to the forked repository* [here](https://github.com/hongygu/tf-wavelets/tree/master/tfwavelets) and download **dwtcoeffs.py**, **nodes.py**, **utils.py**.
 Make sure they are in the same directory as the above training and testing files.

 The codes currently only works for batchsize = 1.